Diego Luna biography

 He won rave reviews for his role as the likeable young sidekick Button in Kevin Costner's Open Range (2003), filmed in Alberta.
 Diego traveled to Puerto Rico to play the starring role as Latino heartthrob Javier, a salsa dancer who sweeps an American teenager off her feet in Havana Nights: Dirty Dancing 2 (2004).
-Also for 2004, he appeared in Dreamworks' The Terminal, starring Tom Hanks, and Warner Bros.
-Independent Pictures' Criminal, starring John C. Reilly.
+Also for 2004, he appeared in Dreamworks' The Terminal , starring Tom Hanks, and Warner Bros.
+Independent Pictures' Criminal , starring John C. Reilly.
 In 2008, he starred alongside Sean Penn in Milk and with Kate Beckinsale and Mark Wahlberg in Contraband (2012).
-He also played Will Ferrell's younger brother in the film Casa de mi Padre (2012) and Julio in Elysium (2013) alongside Jodie Foster and Matt Damon.
-More recently, he lent his voice to the animated film The Book of Life (2014).
+He also played Will Ferrell's younger brother in the film Casa de mi Padre (2012), Julio in Elysium (2013) alongside Jodie Foster and Matt Damon, and later lent his voice to the animated film The Book of Life in 2014.

 For his work on stage, Diego won the 1996-1997 "Masculine Revelation Award" from the Association of Theatre Reviewers for his role in El Cantaro Roto and the 2001-2002 "Best Comic Actor" award for The Complete Works of William Shakespeare, which he also produced.